louis-li/wildtrack_footprint/tflite_app_batch_processing/README.md

 **Third**, after a successful batch processing use the Jupyter notebook **Explore_results.ipynb** to read the report_db.tsv file as well as the species_13_labels.txt to generate prediction results figures and tables (e.g. confusion matrix).

+**Fourth** after the above servers are started, run the app, go to the "Batch" screen and make sure the URLs are set to use the above servers, and then hit the "Classify Batch" button.

 # Related Notes
 python3 is required to run these scripts.
 Jupyter is also required to run the notebook.
 In addition the following non-standard but well-known modules are required: